tonyliang19/biof501-project/README.md

 ## Pipeline Output

 There are two pre-defined configuration profiles, each of them varied by the genome fasta used.
 By default, the `Chr1` is used as the reference genome.
-If specified the `test` profile, the `ChrMT` is used as reference genome.
+If specified the `test` profile, the `ChrMT` is used as the reference genome.

 > [!IMPORTANT]
-> These results here **DO NOT represent** biological relevance, since the input fastq files are sampled following this [doc](data/README.md#sample-data)
+> These results here **DO NOT represent** biological relevance, since the input FASTQ files are sampled following this [doc](data/README.md#sample-data)
 >